Bird vocalization: Learning through cultural transmission

 Culture in animals is usually defined to consist of socially transmitted behavior patterns ("traditions") that are characteristic of certain populations.
 The learned nature of bird song as well as evidence of "dialect"-like local variations have support theories about the existence of avian culture.

 As mentioned above, bird song's dependence on learning was studied by Thorpe, who found that chaffinches raised in isolation from their first week of life produce highly abnormal and less complex songs compared to other chaffinches.
 This suggested that many aspects of song development in songbirds depends on tutoring by older members of the same species.
 Later studies observed canary-like elements in the song of a chaffinch raised by canaries, evidencing the strong role of tutors in the learning of song by juvenile birds.

 Similar chaffinch song types (categorized based on their distinct elements and their order) were observed to cluster in similar geographic areas, and this discovery led to hypotheses about "dialects" in birdsong.
 It has since been postulated that these song type variations are not dialects like those we found in human language.
 This is because not all members of a given geographic area will conform to the same song type, and also because there is no singular characteristic of a song type that differentiates it from all other types (unlike human dialects where certain words are unique to certain dialects).

 Based on this evidence of learning and localized song types, researchers began to investigate the social learning of birdsong as a form of cultural transmission.
 The behavior patterns constituting this culture are the songs themselves, and the song types can be considered as traditions.

 Dopamine circuits and cultural transmission

 A recent study has shown that a dopamine circuit in zebra finches may promote social learning of bird song from tutors.
-Their data shows that certain brain areas in juvenile zebra finches are excited by the singing of conspecific (i.e. same-species) tutors and not by loudspeakers playing zebra finch song.
+Their data shows that certain brain areas in juvenile zebra finches are excited by the singing of conspecific tutors and not by loudspeakers playing zebra finch song.
 Additionally, they show that dopamine released into the HVC aids in the encoding of song.